Easy-Breezy Guide to All the Types of Characters in Fiction

 These are the characters who aren't protagonists but still feel pretty darn important.

-A secondary character might be the protagonist’s friend, parent, sidekick, romantic partner, mentor, antagonist, or fill just about any other role in the main character’s life.
-They earn their secondary classification by showing up more than a couple times and contributing significantly to the story.
+A secondary character might be the protagonist's friend, parent, sidekick, romantic partner, mentor, antagonist, or fill just about any other role in the main character's life.
+They earn their secondary classification by showing up more than a couple of times and contributing significantly to the story.

 And what counts as a “significant contribution?”
 They might create or heighten conflict, assist the protagonist on their journey, challenge the protagonist to grow… things like that.

-That said, they also need to be fully developed characters with their own desires, fears, strengths, weaknesses, and flaws.
+Despite their supporting role, they also need to be fully developed characters with their own desires, fears, strengths, weaknesses, and flaws.
 A little backstory is good, too.

 Some supporting characters have their own character arcs.
 Others don't change at all over the course of the story.
 But the important thing is that they feel real to your reader.